orbkit/orbkit/doc/general.rst

 ===============

-This section lists all available input formats from the several quantum chemistry programs and the requirements for their proper processing with orbkit.
+This section lists all available input formats from the several quantum chemistry programs and the requirements for their proper processing with ORBKIT.
 Alongside to the available program output files, there is an `interface to cclib`_.
 This platform can extract the data from additional computational chemistry packages.
-At the end of this section, all existing quantities, features and output formats of orbkit are introduced.
+At the end of this section, all existing quantities, features and output formats of ORBKIT are introduced.

 .. note::